Quick answer

 You’ll need these.
 Bookmark them.

-- Pennsylvania Department of Health: Main regulatory body for body art establishments.
+- Pennsylvania Department of Health: Provides statewide public health guidance, though it does not license body art studios.
 Website: health.pa.gov.
 Phone: (877) 724-3258.

 - PA Department of State (Business Registration): File your business entity here.
 Website: dos.pa.gov.